pupi1985/q2a.github.io/addons/plugins.md

 - [Recent Events Widget](https://github.com/fullstack412/Q2A-Recent-Events-Widget) by [q2apro.com](https://github.com/q2apro/).
 Displays all recent events in the sidebar or main area.
 - [Recent Questions Widget](http://www.q2amarket.com/market/q2am-recent-questions/) by [Q2A Market](http://www.q2amarket.com/).
 Shows a list of recent questions in the sidebar or other locations.
 - [RSS Feed Widget](https://github.com/mbentley3123/q2a-rss-feed) by Mark Bentle by Mark Bentleyy.
 Displays posts from an RSS feed in the sidebar.
+- [Simple Ads Manager](https://github.com/ProThoughts/q2a-simple-ads-manager) by [ProThoughts](http://ProThoughts.com).
+Allow you to add advertisements in [listed spots](https://github.com/ProThoughts/q2a-simple-ads-manager).
+You can use Google adsense or any HTML ad code.
+Also [forked](https://github.com/arjunsuresh/q2a-simple-ads-manager) by [Arjun](http://gateoverflow.in/user/Arjun) to add more options like Ads after first question hiding ads for certain user level and above etc.
 - [Simple Slider](https://github.com/jacksiro254/q2a-simple-slider) by [jacksiro254](https://question2answer.org/qa/user/jacksiro254).
 A simple image slider for the tops of pages, showing titles, descriptions and links.
 - [Social Share](https://github.com/amiyasahu/q2a-social-share) by [Amiya Sahu](http://amiyasahu.com/).
 Adds clickable social sharing buttons below questions.
 - [Tab Widget](https://github.com/Towhidn/Q2A-Tab-Widget) by [Towhid](http://TowhidN.com/).
 Shows popular and recent questions in two tabs, responsive design.
 - [Tag List Widget](https://github.com/svivian/q2a-tag-list-widget) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Displays the most popular tags in a simple list.
 - [Twitter Widget](https://github.com/Towhidn/q2a-twitter) by [Towhid](http://TowhidN.com/).
 Shows recent tweets from your twitter account.
 - [Widget Anywhere Plugin](https://github.com/svivian/q2a-widget-anywhere) by [Scott Vivian](http://codelair.co.uk/) of [PokéBase](http://pokemondb.net/pokebase/).
 Allows custom content to be added on any page, in a variety of locations.
-- [Simple Ads Manager](https://github.com/ProThoughts/q2a-simple-ads-manager) by [ProThoughts](http://ProThoughts.com).
-Allow you to add advertisements in [listed spots](https://github.com/ProThoughts/q2a-simple-ads-manager).
-You can use Google adsense or any HTML ad code.
-Also [forked](https://github.com/arjunsuresh/q2a-simple-ads-manager) by [Arjun](http://gateoverflow.in/user/Arjun) to add more options like Ads after first question hiding ads for certain user level and above etc.
-- [Paid] [AS - Advanced Search](https://www.question2answer.org/qa/54072) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
+- [Paid] [Advanced Search](https://www.question2answer.org/qa/54072) by [pupi1985](https://www.question2answer.org/qa/user/pupi1985).
 Extends the way in which Q2A searches for posts and allows the user to get better results when searching.

 ## User interface